 - Railroad Workers

-How Do You Qualify for Workers’ Compensation Benefits in Fayetteville, AR?
+How Do You Qualify for Workers’ Comp.
+Benefits In Fayetteville, AR?

-However, there are some situations where workers’ compensation benefits are not awarded to workplace injury victims.
-In order to qualify for workers’ compensation benefits in Arkansas, you must be able to prove the following facts:
+However, there are some situations where Workers’ Compensation benefits are not awarded to workplace injury victims.
+In order to qualify for Workers’ Compensation benefits in Fayetteville, AR, you must be able to prove the following facts:

 - First, you must show that you were injured in the course of your employment and were working at the time of the injury.

 - Second, you must prove that your injury was directly caused by working, or that working aggravated a pre-existing condition.
 Importantly, the mere fact that you were at your place of work when the injury occurred is insufficient to receive Workers’ Compensation.
 For instance, you would not be entitled to Workers’ Compensation if you became injured while dropping by the office to greet a coworker or grab a personal item during one of your days off.
 Rather, your job must have caused or contributed to the injury.